Minitel: Technology

-Minitel used computer terminals consisting of a text-only monochrome screen, a keyboard and a modem, packaged into a single tabletop unit.
-Minitel terminals could display rudimentary graphics using a set of predefined block graphics characters.
-Color units were later available for a fee, but remained seldom-used.
-Aftermarket printers were available.
+Minitel utilized computer terminals featuring a text-only monochrome screen, a keyboard, and a modem, all integrated into a single tabletop unit.
+These terminals had the capability to display basic graphics using a predefined set of block graphics characters.
+Color units were eventually offered for an additional fee, but they saw limited adoption.
+Aftermarket printers were also available to users.